inbalabudi/Map-App/README.md

 # Map-App
+Client side project:
-Touring Reviews around the world
+Making an application for Touring Reviews around the world using Google Maps API.